MicrosoftDocs/windows-itpro-docs/windows/configuration/lock-down-windows-10-to-specific-apps.md

 ##### AllowedApps

 **AllowedApps** is a list of applications that are allowed to run.
 Apps can be Universal Windows Platform (UWP) apps or Windows desktop applications.
+In Windows 10, version 1809, you can configure apps to run automatically.

 Based on the purpose of the kiosk device, define the list of applications that are allowed to run.
 This list can contain both UWP apps and desktop apps.
 When the mult-app kiosk configuration is applied to a device, AppLocker rules will be generated to allow the apps that are listed in the configuration.